ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/advanced_settings_en.md

 times, the next option as many times as its numbered and so forth.
 For the above example `nested_option_one` will have `option_one_setting_one` 1 time and `option_one_setting_two` 0 times so `option_one_setting_one` is guaranteed to occur.
 For `nested_option_two`, `option_two_setting_one` will be rolled 14 times and `option_two_setting_two` will be rolled 43
 times against each other.
-This means `option_two_setting_two` will be more likely to occur but it isn't guaranteed adding more randomness and "mystery" to your settings.
+This means `option_two_setting_two` will be more likely to occur, but it isn't guaranteed, adding more randomness and "mystery" to your settings.
 Every configurable setting supports weights.

+#### Random options

+Settings which take numbers as options can use a variety of `random` options to choose a number randomly.

+* `random` will choose a number allowed for the setting at random
+* `random-low` will choose a number allowed for the setting at random, but will be weighted towards lower numbers
+* `random-middle` will choose a number allowed for the setting at random, but will be weighted towards the middle of the range
+* `random-high` will choose a number allowed for the setting at random, but will be weighted towards higher numbers
+* `random-range-#-#` will choose a number at random from between the specified numbers.
+For example `random-range-40-60` will choose a number between 40 and 60
+* `random-range-low-#-#`, `random-range-middle-#-#`, and `random-range-high-#-#` will choose a number at random from the specified numbers, but with the specified weights

 ### Root Options
 Currently there are only a few options that are root options.
 Everything else should be nested within one of these root